Looking for the nursery paint colors? Don’t know what would be the best color for a baby’s room?

 It evokes warm and comforting sentiments, which may aid in your child’s relaxation.

-Pink has been found in studies to have a soothing impact on the human mind and to reduce aggressive behavior.
+Pink has been found in studies to have a soothing impact on the human mind and reduce aggressive behavior.

 Choose a delicate, peachy tone or a dusty pastel and apply sparingly, balancing the color with lots of neutral space to keep your child calm and happy.